phosphor-icons/web/README.md

 <i class="ph-bold ph-skull green"></i>
 ```

+> [!WARNING]
-> **Note:** Overriding the `font-family`, `font-style`, `font-weight`, `font-variant`, or `text-transform` may break the icons and render unprintable characters.
+> Overriding the `font-family`, `font-style`, `font-weight`, `font-variant`, or `text-transform` may break the icons and render unprintable characters.
 Don't do it.
 Additionally, all weights use the `:before` pseudoelement to inject the font glyph, so overriding this property in icon classes can break them.
 The `duotone` weight also uses the `:after` pseudoelement, so it is best not to modify either when styling icons.

 <!-- ### Ligatures